fvarga94/C_bytecode_analysis/README.md

 ## Install
 - to install pyelftools and pycparser simply clone the git repositories and run for each:
 > sudo python3 setup.py install
+- this repository requires no installation simply clone it and use it

 ## Usage
 - to use the tools run: